Leonard Peltier

 In his 1999 memoir Prison Writings: My Life Is My Sun Dance, Peltier admitted to participating in the shootout but said he did not kill the FBI agents.
-Human rights watchdogs, such as Amnesty International, and political figures including Nelson Mandela, Mother Teresa, and the 14th Dalai Lama, have campaigned for clemency for Peltier.
-On January 18, 2017, it was announced that President Barack Obama denied Peltier's application for clemency.
+However, witnesses say he confessed, including Darlene Ka-Mook Nichols, who testified against him at trial.
+Human rights watchdogs, such as Amnesty International, and political figures including Nelson Mandela, Mother Teresa, and the 14th Dalai Lama, campaigned for clemency for Peltier.